UCF/UCF-FAQ-CPT/README.md

 ## Changelog ##

+### 2.2.1 ###
+Bug Fixes:
+* Corrected a small syntax error that was causing issues with the JSON+LD process when the shortcode was used.

 ### 2.2.0 ###
 Enhancements:
 * Changed method of generating and outputting JSON+LD data to utilize a global variable, gather the FAQ objects within it, then output them to a script tag in the `wp_footer` action.